dkirkby/E4S/projects/DMM.md

     print(f'ADU = {ADU:5d} (dec) = ${ADU:04x} (hex)')
     time.sleep(0.5)
 ```
-Enter this program using the Mu editor and save to your microcontroller.
-Open the "Serial" tab to display the resulting values.
+Enter this program into your editor and run it to display the resulting values in the "Serial" tab.
 If you are not familiar with [hexadecimal (hex) notation](https://www.youtube.com/watch?v=4EJay-6Bioo), take a moment to review it now.
 If you are using linux and get an error about accessing the serial port device, you will need to update your permissions[^linuxperms].

 [^linuxperms]:
     On ubuntu and debian, this command should give your user account access to the serial port: